cockroachdb/docs/v1.1/performance-best-practices-overview.md

 [Interleaving tables](interleave-in-parent.html) improves query performance by optimizing the key-value structure of closely related tables, attempting to keep data on the same key-value range if it's likely to be read and written together.
 This is particularly helpful if the tables are frequently joined on the columns that consist of the interleaving relationship.

-## Unique ID Generation Best Practices
+## Unique ID Best Practices

+The common practice to generate unique IDs includes using transactions with roundtrip `SELECT` to generate monotonically-increasing unique IDs by incrementing an `INT` variable, or generate random unique IDs by using `SERIAL` variables.
+These common approaches of generating unique IDs hamper performance when used with a distributed database like CockroachDB, because the process of generating unique IDs using these approaches is serial, and CockroachDB improves performance by parallelizing processes whenever possible.
+The best practice to generate unique IDs with CockroachDB is to use `UUID`.
+Because the unique IDs generated using `UUID` are random, the process can be parallelized, thus improving performance.

+### Use `UUID` to Generate Unique IDs

+{% include faq/auto-generate-unique-ids_v1.1.html %}

+### Use `INSERT` with the `RETURNING` Clause to Generate Unique IDs

-The common practice to generate unique IDs is to use roundtrip `SELECT` in a transaction.
-However, for improved performance, [use the `RETURNING` clause with the `INSERT` statement](insert.html#insert-and-return-values) to generate a unique ID.
+If, for some reason, you cannot use `UUID` to generate the unique IDs, then you might resort to the common practice to generate unique IDs is to use roundtrip `SELECT` in a transaction.
+Instead, for improved performance, [use the `RETURNING` clause with the `INSERT` statement](insert.html#insert-and-return-values) instead.

-### Generate Monotonically-Increasing Unique IDs
+#### Generate Monotonically-Increasing Unique IDs

 Suppose the table schema is as follows: